Do you want to save $1,000 fast? These 18 tips and strategies will help you achieve your $1,000 savings goal in record time.

 3. Put Your Savings First

-Once you’ve worked through your budget and determined your spending and savings plan, then your next order of business is to actually move the money into your savings account.
-Yep, you heard me right.
-You need to move the money into your savings account before you spend a single penny on anything else.
+If you’ve worked through your budget and determined your spending and savings plan, then your next order of business is to actually move the money into your savings account.

-After all, you just laid out an exact spending plan with your budget.
-As long as that is accurate, then you can be confident that the remaining amount of money in your checking account will cover your other expenses.
+As long as your budget is accurate, then you can be confident that the remaining amount of money in your checking account will cover your other expenses.

-This is known as ‘paying yourself first’ or the ‘save before you spend method’, and it is one of the main pillars of sound personal finance.
+This is known as ‘paying yourself first’ or the ‘save before you spend method’, and it is one of the best financial habits you can adopt.